Head to The Shed in Warroad for Northern Minnesota’s Largest Classic Car Collection

-For a completely unexpected experience, a stop at The Shed is an absolute must if you find yourself in Warroad, MN.
+For a completely unexpected experience, stop at The Shed in Warroad, MN.
 We stumbled on a car enthusiast’s dream collection of classic and muscle cars at The Shed in Warroad, MN, and even more surprising is that it wasn’t even on our radar.
 A person doesn’t have to love cars to appreciate this car collection at The Shed.

-A recommendation by a local is the only reason we stopped by The Shed.
-The gentleman asked if we were on a schedule.
+A recommendation by a local is the only reason we stopped by The Shed in Warroad.
+A gentleman asked if we were on a schedule.
 We replied no so he told us to go stop at “The Shed”.
 Our instructions were to “go up three blocks from here and take a right.
 If the stoplight by the front door is green it means they’re open.”

 We did as we were told and the stoplight was green!